All right, let’s be honest here: How often do you read an article and then look at the author box to see who wrote it?

 Don’t mince words or beat around the bush!
 Tell your reader exactly what you want them to do.
 If you’re wishy-washy, they’ll just move on.
 So many readers move on without taking action, because they aren’t really sure what action you want them to take.
 If you want them to click – tell them to click!

 Guest posting can do amazing things for your traffic and visibility.
-But you need to create the right byline to go with your posts.
+But you need to know how to write an author bio that encourages those readers to click through and learn more about your blog.
 Following these tips will help you make it happen!

 PS: If you’d like a really easy way to put these tips into action…

 Make creating your bylines super easy by grabbing these ready-to-use templates.
 You get 13 templates to help you grow your list, sell your product and more.
-This handy guide even includes the 4 tips from this post, so you have them at your fingertips whenever you need them.
+This handy guide even includes the 4 tips from this post, so you have them handy whenever you need them.